An Equity-Aware Recommender System for Curating Art Exhibits Based on Locally-Constrained Graph Matching: Introduction

 \section{Introduction}

 The placement of art in public spaces can have a significant impact on the individuals who view it.
 In the urban landscape, public art plays an important role in establishing the inclusionary/exclusionary role of urban regeneration, signaling whose interests and culture are being favored \cite{Sharp2005}.
 An academic campus acts as a kind of city with its own physical configuration and established hierarchies, and the design of these physical spaces can deeply inform one's sense of belonging \cite{carvalho2018}.
 Historically, most of the campuses across the United States were designed to support a majority white, male academic community.
-More recently, there has been a movement towards creating more inclusive campuses, which call for a broad re-imaginging of the spaces of campus and the people they serve \cite{Slee2011}.
+More recently, there has been a movement towards creating more inclusive campuses, which call for a broad re-imagining of the spaces of campus and the people they serve \cite{Slee2011}.
 As part of this, many college campuses have been turning to the visual arts as a means to address representation, using campus and public art collections to assist in dismantling the exclusionary spaces on campus.
+Similarly, cultural institutions have begun to think about the ways that data science and AI can help to bring art collections in line with present day priorities \cite{Greenwald2021,Topaz2019,nytimes}.
+With that in mind, we propose a recommender system that curates exhibits in multiple spaces across an institutional campus with built in features that attempt to amplify underrepresented voices and curate culturally relevant exhibits.
+We call this system {\em OpArt: The Optimal Art Curation Tool}.